estepien1/estepien1/README.md

 #### **👩‍💻 About Me**

--   I'm Ewelina, an aspiring data analyst from the UK 🇬🇧
+-   I'm Ewelina, a data analyst from the UK 🇬🇧
 -   I have developed an interest in data analytics while studying a master's degree in psychology and decided to pursue this passion ever since
 -   I have been learning R and SQL as well as advancing the knowledge of other data-focused tools, such as Microsoft Excel